POSTS

 # ...

-We can just change all instances of trust
+We can just change all instances of trust to md5, which means that

 a password will be required.
-The disable_trust.sh
+The disable_trust.sh script can

 use a simple sed command (but keep in mind this also erroneously changes comments):